SonicOriginalSoftware/pwa-tools/README.md

 This package is a toolkit to build single-page progressive web applications.

+## Status

+Currently still in alpha-functionality.
+This tools repository is effectively functional for what it alone is meant to do.
+But the shell and components are still not fully functional.

 # Another framework?

 No. And yes.
 This framework tries to sift down the boilerplate and dependency hell by being (almost) fully self-contained.
 Its not "another javascript front-end framework"; this actually builds forward-looking progressive web apps.